Red4Sec/NEO-SmartVote/README.md

 </h1>

 <p align="center">
- NEO Vote Smart Contract, used as example contract in different Workshops.
+ Used as example contract in different Workshops.
 </p>

 ## Slides